huaiqqia/expectile-regression-RL4CO/Appendix_of_FYP_report.md

 ## Data process to the results

+This project choose the best performance as results.
 Then can get results value in Table 4.2: Performance comparison,  Table 4.3: Comparison between huber baseline and existing results on TSP, Table 4.4: Results on FJSP, to use the results value to make figures after that.

 ```python